British PM May expels 23 Russian spies but stops well short of bothering Putin

 “Britain has tied itself up in knots,” said a French official who spoke on condition of anonymity.

-“It’s had a very open policy on Russian private investment and émigrés for years and now it wants European to offer support in taking steps against Moscow.
+“It’s had a very open policy on Russian private investment and émigrés for years and now it wants Europe to offer support in taking steps against Moscow.
 This is for them (Britain) to respond to.
 It’s shocking that it happened, but ultimately it’s up to Britain.”

 Additional reporting by Luke Baker in Paris and Elizabeth Piper in London; editing by Philippa Fletcher